 West Nile Virus

-West Nile virus (WNV) is a virus commonly found in Africa, West Asia, and the Middle East.
-It is carried by mosquitoes.
-West Nile can cause disease in humans, birds, horses, and some other mammals.
+West Nile virus (WNV) is carried by mosquitoes and can cause disease in humans, birds, horses, and some other mammals.
 The virus was found in the U.S. in 1999 and in Utah in August 2003.

 Information for the General Public